Montenegro Travel Restrictions: COVID-19 Information

 The number of patients with the virus is 611, while the total number recovered is 102,600. vaccinated number is 174,432.
 There are general measures, measures related to movement, special measures.
 This text especially highlights the measures related to travel, arrival and stay of foreigners in Montenegro.
 This text will be updated every seven days following the new measures.

 Montenegro travel restrictions refer to the entry and movement of foreigners in our country.
 Travel restrictions for Montenegro were introduced to reduce the spread of COVID-19.
 The Government closely monitoring the Coronavirus situation in Montenegro and introducing measures where needed.

 Montenegro COVID-19 entry restrictions for foreigners

-- Foreigners can enter Montenegro if they have a negative PCR test result, and not older than 72 hours.
+- Foreigners may enter Montenegro with proof that they have been a negative rapid antigen test that is not older than 48 hours.